AbubakarZubair/AI-Sketch-Generator-Using-OpenCV/README.md

-📄 Complete README.md for your project:
-markdown
-Copy
-Edit
 # 🎨 AI Sketch Generator Using OpenCV

 A simple yet effective Python project that uses the OpenCV library to convert images into realistic pencil sketches.